-19. Timeframe for Implementation
+16. Timeframe for Implementation

-This section should include a general timeframe and phasing for implementation with milestones and deliverables.
-Immediate next steps should be expressed in the anticipated number of months (e.g., prepare engineering design documents [2 months], permit submissions, review, and approval [3 months]).

-If applicable, describe any preliminary work already completed that is part of this project (e.g., engineering and design, property acquisition, permits or approvals, capital infrastructure improvements, etc.).
+This section should include a general timeframe and phasing for implementation with milestones and activities.
+Using the template below, the phases should be expressed in the anticipated number of months (e.g., prepare engineering design documents [2 months], permit submissions, review, and approval [3 months]).
+If applicable, describe any preliminary work already completed or in progress that is part of this project (e.g., engineering and design, property acquisition, permits or approvals, capital infrastructure improvements, etc.).
 Additional preliminary work that is planned and funded, but not yet completed must be described.
-This section should also include anticipated start and completion dates.
-If precise dates are not available, a general timeframe with milestones is acceptable [Q4 2022, October 2022, Fall 2022].
-State contracting timelines should be considered in the project timeline.
-The earliest execution of grant agreements will occur six months from the project award announcement.
-Costs associated with the project cannot begin until a contract has been executed with the designated state agency or authority.
+This information should also be included in the table